Korea (Democratic People's Republic of)

 Economic relations and development cooperation

 Germany is not engaged in bilateral development cooperation with North Korea.
 Humanitarian aid has played an important role in bilateral relations in recent years, but this was terminated by the North Korean government in 2006.
 Since then, assistance has continued in the form of development-oriented emergency and transitional aid under the umbrella of the EU.
 German Agro Action is one of the main humanitarian organisations active in North Korea.
-The Red Cross has also conducted a number of German-funded projects.
+Bread for the World, Caritas and the German Red Cross have also conducted a number of German-funded projects.

-The North Korean side shows some interest in German culture, mainly in classical music and literature, but cultural and education work is highly restricted by therequirement that official permission be obtained for any activities and by prior censorship.
+The North Korean side shows some interest in German culture, mainly in classical music, films and literature, but cultural and education work is highly restricted by the requirement that official permission be obtained for any activities and by prior censorship.

 There is a German Academic Exchange Service (DAAD) lecturer working at the Kim Il Sung University in Pyongyang.
-In recent years, his efforts have enabled a number of North Korean academics to spend several months in Germany as guest researchers.
+In recent years, a number of North Korean academics have been able to spend several months in Germany as guest researchers.
 In view of the UN sanctions regime, however, Germany does not currently host visits by scientists or engineers.
+In 2014, a ten-member group of students and their lecturers were able to undertake a two-week trip to Germany.

 Since the 1990s, Germans have no longer been allowed to study or pursue research in North Korea.